Grant Park

 - Zoo Atlanta

-- Atlanta Beltline Southside Trail
+- SE Beltline Southside Trail

 - Oakland Cemetery